azelder/ForInterview/README.md

-# FetchHiring
+# TakeHomeTest App

-## App is part of the take home for application with Fetch
+## App is part of a take home for application

 ## Tools used: Compose, Hilt, Retrofit, Coroutines, Flow, Multi-module

-## Things I would add with more time: navigation for multi-screen, tests, further error handling, more refined UI, more compose previews, and more!
+## Things I could add : Much less basic UI, navigation for multi-screen, tests, further error handling, more refined UI, more compose previews, and more!

 ## Screenshot
 ![Screenshot](images/screenshot.png)